evangstav/python-memory-mcp-server/README.md

 uvx memory-mcp-server
 ```

-### Backend Options
+### Usage

-The server supports two backend storage options:

-#### 1. JSONL Backend (Default)

-Uses a simple JSONL file for storage.
-Suitable for smaller graphs and development:
+The server uses a JSONL file for storage:

 ```bash
 # Use default memory.jsonl in package directory